 Whether you have access to in-home help or not, both personal and medication therapy can be immensely helpful to your child.

 You know your child better than anyone.
 This guide is a great starting point to set your child up for a successful and much calmer life.
-There are many different resources out there that can assist you.
+Additionally, Ready Kids Virtual OT provides parents to access unlimited resources created by Occupational Therapists.
 Life may become stressful for a while, but you will know exactly what you are doing over time.

 Keep in mind adults can also suffer from hyperactivity.

-However, with a strong support system, there is no reason your child will not thrive.
-You will give them the tools they need to grow into an adult who can live a fully functional life.
+However, with a strong support system, your child will thrive.
+You can give them the tools they need to grow into an adult who can live a fully functional and happy life.

 Remember to do your research, research, research!
 You will also feel a little less stressed knowing how to cope with your child and correctly help them.